Stoke Rochford Hall

-Stoke Rochford Hall is a large house built in scenic grounds, with a nearby golf course, next to the A1 in south Lincolnshire, England.
+Stoke Rochford Hall is a Grade I listed English country house situated in scenic grounds, with a nearby golf course, next to the A1 in south Lincolnshire, England.
 The parkland and gardens of Stoke Rochford Hall are listed Grade II* on the Register of Historic Parks and Gardens.

 History

 The remains of a Roman villa and bath house were identified by William Stukeley in 1739 and again in 1824 and 1960.
 No substantive ruins are preserved.

 The Neville family had a house on the site in the 14th century.
 The estate passed to the Rochfords in the 15th century, whence comes the name of the estate, and to the Coneys in the 16th century.
 The estate was purchased by Sir Edmund Turnor around the time he was knighted in 1663.
 The grand house he began building in 1665 was demolished in 1774.
-In 1794 the Turnors built a smaller house at Stoke that was replaced by the current structure in the 1840s.
+In 1794, the Turnors built a smaller house at Stoke that was replaced by the current structure in the 1840s.

 The present building dating from 1843 was designed by architect William Burn, for Christopher Turnor.
-For the rest of the 19th century and early 20th century it was owned by the Turnor family.
-Christopher Turnor's grandson sold 6000 acre of the Wragby estate in 1917.
+For the rest of the 19th century and early 20th century, it was owned by the Turnor family.
+Christopher Turnor's grandson Christopher Hatton Turnor sold 6000 acre of the Wragby estate in 1917.
 He started holding summer conferences at the hall.
 In August 1940, the estate was taken over by his first cousin, Major Herbert Broke Turnor.

+First connection to formal education for teachers

+To launch a novel method of providing formal education at English country houses, a large garden party was held on Saturday August 4 1923, attended by around five hundred guests, including the President of the Board of Education, Edward Wood, 1st Earl of Halifax, aged 40; Frank Tate (educator), the director from 1902-28 of the Department of Education (Victoria) in Australia; Ernest Barker, the Principal from 1920-27 of King's College London; Miss A. E. Levett, the economic historian; William T Phipps, the Kesteven chief education officer; Maudson Grant, the Lindsey director of education; and Prof T Harvey Searls, the Secretary of the British Institute of Adult Education, now known as the National Institute of Adult Continuing Education.

+Harvey Searls later worked with Hilda Matheson to establish early education programmes on the new BBC radio service, and organised the Joint Committee of Inquiry into Broadcasting in relation to Adult Education, under Sir Henry Hadow.
+He became head of adult education at the British Council, and was awarded the Order of St Michael and St George (CMG) in 1959.

+Sixty elementary school (primary school) teachers, two thirds from Kesteven and the rest from Lindsey, would attend the summer school, organised by the British Institute of Adult Education, and led by Ernest Barker, with Albert Mansbridge as deputy director.

-The Nottinghamshire Education Committee sent groups of school children there in 1939, a scheme encouraged by the owner.
+The Nottinghamshire Education Committee also sent groups of school children to the hall in 1939, a scheme encouraged by the owner.